Professor of Medicine

-Mark E. Burkard, MD, PhD, is an Associate Professor in the Hematology, Medical Oncology and Palliative Care division of the Department of Medicine and is a member of the UW Carbone Cancer Center.
+Mark E. Burkard, MD, PhD, is a Professor in the Hematology, Medical Oncology and Palliative Care division of the Department of Medicine and is a member of the UW Carbone Cancer Center.
 He joined the University of Wisconsin in 2008 after completing training at Memorial Sloan Kettering Cancer Center.
 Mark is a medical oncologist with a clinical focus on Breast Cancer and spends 20% of his time on patient care.
-In addition to directing the laboratory, Mark is co-leader of the UW Breast Disease-Oriented Working Group with Lee Wilke, M.D., and is the principal investigator of several Clinical Trials.
+In addition to directing the laboratory, Mark is the Associate Director of the UWCCC Genomics and Precision Medicine, and is the principal investigator of several Clinical Trials.
 He is Associate Director of the UW Medical Scientist Training Program.
 As laboratory head, his philosophy is to provide the resources and opportunity to allow laboratory members to succeed and reach their career goals.

 Rob Lera, PhD